quadrismegistus/prosodic/README.md

 ### Accuracy of metrical parser

-In preliminary tests, we ran PROSODIC against a sample of 1800 hand-parsed lines of iambic, trochaic, anapestic, and dactylic verse ([included](https://github.com/quadrismegistus/prosodic/blob/master/tagged_samples/tagged-sample-litlab-2016.txt)).
-For example, here is a line, and how it was parsed by a human, PROSODIC, and the "bare template" of its poem's meter (iambic).
+In preliminary tests, we ran Prosodic against a sample of 1800 hand-parsed lines of iambic, trochaic, anapestic, and dactylic verse ([included](https://github.com/quadrismegistus/prosodic/blob/master/tagged_samples/tagged-sample-litlab-2016.txt)).
+For example, here is a line, and how it was parsed by a human, Prosodic, and the "bare template" of its poem's meter (iambic).

 	Line:       Anxious  in  vain  to  find  the  distant  floor

 	Human:      ANxious  in  VAIN  to  FIND  the  DIStant  FLOOR s   w    w   s     w   s     w    s  w     s

-	PROSODIC:   ANxious  in  VAIN  to  FIND  the  DIStant  FLOOR s   w    w   s     w   s     w    s  w     s
+	Prosodic:   ANxious  in  VAIN  to  FIND  the  DIStant  FLOOR s   w    w   s     w   s     w    s  w     s

 	Template:   anXIOUS  in  VAIN  to  FIND  the  DIStant  FLOOR w   s    w   s     w   s     w    s  w     s
 	            *   *

-We can see that PROSODIC gets this line right; the template gets most of it right, missing only the trochaic inversion.
-By running all of the lines through in this way (using the `/eval` command of PROSODIC [see below]) we can see what percentage of syllables both PROSODIC and a template "correctly" capture—where "correct" is to agree with the human parse.
+We can see that Prosodic gets this line right; the template gets most of it right, missing only the trochaic inversion.
+By running all of the lines through in this way (using the `/eval` command of Prosodic [see below]) we can see what percentage of syllables both Prosodic and a template "correctly" capture—where "correct" is to agree with the human parse.

 <table>
 	<thead align=center>